 Great Britain Karate

-Great Britain Karate - GB Karate was established in 2005 by Chief instructor sensei George Best 8th Dan.
-We have clubs across England with new clubs joining all the time, the organisation is affiliated to the World Karate Body WUKF - World Union of Karate-Do Federations.
+Great Britain Karate - Team GB Karate established in 2005 by Chief instructor sensei George Best 8th Dan.
+We have clubs across England with new clubs joining all the time, the organisation is affiliated to the World Karate Body.

 Can anyone train and join Great Britain Karate